Posts

 Image

-This morning I awoke with a heavy heart, thinking about everything I have witnessed in the past seven days.
+This morning, I awoke with a heavy heart, thinking about everything I had witnessed in the past seven days.
 There are twenty beds in our unit.
 Every story is different.
-Yet I can plainly distinguish one common thread, which runs through each of these stories I have come to understand during our stay at Hopkins...immeasurable love for a child.
+Yet I can plainly distinguish one common thread, which runs through each of these stories I have come to understand during our stay at Hopkins: immeasurable love for a child.
 I am grateful for the warm camaraderie amongst the parents in our little corner of the hospital.
-Our smiles are the silent conversations we engage in as we pass each other in the halls.
+Our smiles are our silent conversations as we pass each other in the halls.
 A comforting hug has made all the difference in the world...especially when you are on the verge of tears or see another mother desperately trying to hold herself together.
 A listening heart comprehending the anguish can only be unburdened when our children are out of earshot.
-Leaving extra food in the kitchen and placing another parent's name on it...because you know they have not had an extra ten minutes to prepare something.
-It is truly the little things tha
+Leaving extra food in the kitchen and placing another parent's name on it...because you know they have not had an additional ten minutes to prepare something.
+It is truly the little things that mean th...

 Light from the 10th Floor